Jay Shah: Board of Control for Cricket in India (BCCI)

 Shah became a member of the finance and marketing committees of the Board of Control for Cricket in India (BCCI) in 2015.
 He stepped down from the position of GCA joint secretary in September 2019.
-The following month, he was elected as the secretary of BCCI for a one-and-a-half-year term and the youngest of the five office bearers.
-In December 2019, the BCCI selected Shah as its representative for future CEC meetings of International Cricket Council.
-In January 2021, Asian Cricket Council appointed Shah as President.
+The following month, he was elected as the secretary of BCCI, the youngest of the five office bearers.
+In October 2022, Shah was re-elected as Secretary of BCCI.